Cat Person

 "Cat Person" is a short story by Kristen Roupenian that was first published in December 2017 in The New Yorker before going viral online.
-The BBC described the short story as "being shared widely online as social media users discuss how much it relates to modern day dating".
+The BBC described the short story as "being shared widely online as social media users discuss how much it relates to modern-day dating".

 The story has been adapted to a film of the same name directed by Susanna Fogel.

 Synopsis

-The story follows the brief relationship of Margot, a twenty-year-old sophomore college student, and Robert, an older man who is a regular at the movie theater where Margot works.
+The story follows the brief relationship of Margot, a twenty-year-old sophomore college student, and Robert, a thirty-four-year-old man who is a regular at the movie theater where Margot works.
 After an exchange at the concession stand, he asks for her number, and they carry on extensive conversations through texts.
 Margot finds Robert witty and funny through text, and their conversations grow frequent, including running jokes about Robert's two pet cats, but he is more awkward and inscrutable when she tries to see him in person.

 When Margot returns from visiting home for winter break, she and Robert go on a real date: they see a movie, go to a bar (during which Robert learns her age), and then return to Robert's home.
 Despite being disappointed and uncomfortable during the date, Margot consents to sex with Robert rather than navigate turning him down.
-After the encounter, which largely disgusts her, Margot learns that Robert is thirty-four years old and reflects that their conversations have been impersonal.
+After the distasteful sex encounter, which largely disgusts her, Margot learns that Robert is thirty-four years old and reflects that their conversations have been impersonal.
 After not seeing Robert's cats in his home, she wonders if their existence and other aspects of Robert's persona while texting were fabricated.

-Margot resolves to tell Robert she is not interested in continuing to see him, but ignores his messages while she is unsure of how to do it politely but firmly.
-She eventually does so abruptly through text at the urging of her roommate.
+Margot resolves to tell Robert she is not interested in continuing to see him but ignores his messages while she is unsure of how to do it politely but firmly.
+Her roommate eventually impersonates her in the break-up text.
 A month later, she sees Robert while out at a bar with her friends; she is unsettled by the idea that he is looking for her and avoids him.
-That night, he texts her repeatedly, his messages at first insecure and politely questioning if she was with a new boyfriend, but becoming more needy, jealous, and belligerent as Margot does not reply, ending with calling her "Whore."
+That night, he texts her repeatedly, his messages at first insecure and politely questioning if she was with a new boyfriend but becoming more needy, jealous and belligerent as Margot does not reply, ending with calling her "Whore."